-The Isle of Palms has experienced many storms and hurricanes, but none as devastating as Hurricane Hugo, which hit the South Carolina coast at midnight on September 21, 1989.
-This category four hurricane damaged nearly every structure on the island and destroyed more than 200 structures.
+The Isle of Palms_has experiencefinds itself exposed to Nor'easters,tropical storms and hurricanes.
+The most d many storms and hurricanes, but none as devastating hurricane experienced occurred at midnight on September 21, 1989. as Hurricane Hugo, which hit the South Carolina coast at midnight on Septemberhit the area as a 21, 1989.
+This category four hurricane damaginged nearly every structure on the island and destroingyed more thananother 200 structures.